-The Caption settings allow you to set which wording appears as your Title and Description.
+The Captions settings allow you to set which wording appears as your Title and Description.

 You can set the default in the Global Settings, so that your Title and Description always pull from the same source.
 Alternatively, you can adjust these in the Captions tab for individual galleries.